Nashville Age Discrimination Attorneys

-The THRA prohibits Tennessee employers from discriminating in employment decision based on age.
+The THRA prohibits Tennessee employers from discriminating in employment decisions based on age.
 The THRA does not prohibit employers from utilizing a bona fide seniority system or retirement, pension, or insurance plan whose purpose is not to evade the prohibitions on age discrimination.

-The THRA further prohibits employer policies of involuntary retirement, except that an employer can require compulsory retirement of an employee who reaches the age of 65 who is employed in a bona fide executive or high policy-making position for the prior two years before retirement, if that employee is entitled to an annual retirement benefit of at least $44,000.
+The THRA further prohibits employer policies of involuntary retirement, except that an employer can require compulsory retirement of an employee who reaches the age of 65 who is employed in a bona fide executive or high policy-making position for the prior two years before retirement if that employee is entitled to an annual retirement benefit of at least $44,000.

 Examples of Age Discrimination in the Workplace

 Some common examples of age discrimination in the workplace include:

 - Your manager, supervisor, or co-workers making offensive or disparaging comments about you and your age, or more generally about older workers or workers of your age

 - Including age-related qualifications or terms in job postings or during interviews, such as “ideal age range” or more subtle ones like “overqualified,” unless age is a bona fide occupation qualification